This is one of the most popular questions I get asked, probably because it involves a lot of commitment, and that is…

 Let’s get started!

-So just to recap, if you’re staying up to date with this series.
+So, if you’re staying up to date with this series.
 In Episode 1, we talked about what Japanese Gel is.
-It is high quality, very versatile soft gel that can be used for any and all of your services, and it is made in Japan.
+It is a high-quality, very versatile soft gel that can be used for any/all of your services, and it is made in Japan.

-But believe me… about 5 years ago when I started with these types of gels if you said oh I use soft gel… then people would say oh like gel polish i.e. OPI, Gelish, and I’d have to be like NO!
+But believe me… about five years ago, when I started with these types of gels, if you said oh, I use soft gel… then people would say oh, like gel polish i.e., OPI, Gelish, and I’d have to be like, NO!
 Like the stuff in the jars, Japanese Gel… and then I would get ah!
 Yes!
 I know what you’re talking about, or ah!
 Ok, tell me more!
-Which were in return 2 winning responses.
-So in a way Japanese Gel and Soft Potted Gel are synonymous of one another… but they are??
+Which were, in return, two winning responses.
+So in a way, Japanese Gel and Soft Potted Gel are synonymous with one another… but they are??
 But no… lol.

 Alright… now!
-Let’s get to the 5 must have colors from each brand.
-And my top 5 picks guys are really going to be real client eye catchers.
-I’m talking like… I hand clients the swatch and within seconds, they’re like this ONE.
-So really good picks you won’t have to worry about these little pots sitting in your drawers useless.
+Let’s get to the 5 must-have colors from each brand.
+My top 5 picks are really going to be real client eye-catchers.
+I’m talking like… I hand clients the swatch, and within seconds, they’re like this ONE.
+So really good picks you won’t have to worry about these little pots sitting in your drawers being useless.

-Now of course black and white are must haves, so I’m not going to include these as part of your must-haves in this video.
+Of course, black and white are must-haves, so I’m not going to include these as part of your must-haves in this reading.
 Obviously, choose your preferred brands of black and white.
-I’ve tried them all from these 3 brands, and all will provide one coat full-coverage or will be excellent for linework.
+I’ve tried them all from these three brands, and all will provide one coat of full coverage or will be excellent for line work.

 The first color that comes to mind is

 Favorite #1 #199 Girl It is a red-orange, and spoiler alert, all of my recommendations will have a version of this.
 Still, this one literally was the first one that popped into my head when I thought Vetro, and it’s even the one featured on the Canadian site.